 FOOD ALLERGY is an abnormal response of the body's immune system to an otherwise harmless food.
 Usually, the response is to a protein in the food.
-Although any food may cause an allergic reaction, six foods are responsible for most of these reactions in children.
-These foods are peanuts, eggs, milk, tree nuts, soy and wheat.
+Although any food may cause an allergic reaction, nine foods are responsible for most of these reactions in children.
+These foods are milk, eggs, peanuts, tree nuts, soy, sesame, fish, shellfish and wheat.
 Many of the true food allergy symptoms often resemble reactions to other substances such as penicillin or bee stings.
 Symptoms might include respiratory or gastrointestinal problems, asthma, hives, eczema or difficulty breathing.